-There is ever-growing interest in understanding and even predicting the genomic evolution of complex study systems on complex and changing landscapes.
+Interest in understanding and predicting the genomic evolution of study systems on complex and changing landscapes continues to grow.
 These systems might include one or multiple populations or species that are not at demographic equilibrium.
-These species might inhabit complex, multivariate, and even changing landscapes.
-And they may be undergoing neutral evolution as well as natural selection, often on multiple traits of variable genetic architecture.
-The field of landscape genomics studies the ways in which ecological and evolutionary processes playing out on real landscapes generate geographical patterns of genomic diversity, Landscape genomics studies frequently feature analysis of data collected from study systems of such genomic and geospatial complexity (Crossley et al., 2017; Harris and Munshi-South, 2017; Lind et al., 2017; Mastretta-Yanes et al., 2018).
+These species might inhabit complex, multivariate, and even changing landscapes, and they may be undergoing neutral evolution as well as natural selection, often on multiple traits of variable genetic architecture.
+The field of landscape genomics studies the ways in which ecological and evolutionary processes playing out on real landscapes generate geographical patterns of genomic variation.
+Landscape genomics studies frequently feature analysis of data collected from study systems of such genomic and geospatial complexity (Crossley et al., 2017; Harris and Munshi-South, 2017; Lind et al., 2017; Mastretta-Yanes et al., 2018).
 Study of such systems is crucial for developing evolutionary and ecological theory (Barrett et al., 2019; Pelletier, 2019), improving our knowledge of the past states and present functionality of ecosystems (Mastretta-Yanes et al., 2018), anticipating ecological futures in the Anthropocene (Bay et al., 2018), and informing conservation and management (Crossley et al., 2017; Lind et al., 2017).

-The complex genomics of such systems are beyond the reach of analytical population genetics, and their spatial complexity and multifaceted evolutionary dynamics make them intractable for coalescent simulation.
-This hinders not only our understanding of many empirical systems and our ability to unambiguously interpret analytical results, but also our ability to predict those systems’ dynamics, and thus to manage them appropriately.
+The complex genomics of such systems are beyond the reach of analytical population genetics, and their spatial complexity and multifaceted evolutionary dynamics make them intractable for coalescent simulation (REF?).
+This hinders not only our understanding of many empirical systems and our ability to unambiguously interpret analytical results but also our ability to predict those systems’ dynamics and, thus, to manage them appropriately.
 Thus, as is increasingly the case in many fields, forward-time simulation is a crucial tool for dissecting the evolutionary dynamics of complex study systems in landscape genomics.
 However, the current suite of forward-time genomic simulators, however numerous, is still of limited use for such work.
 Most available software is limited, either genomically or geospatially, in the complexity it can model.
-Many programs can model systems of considerable genomic complexity (e.g. simuPOP (Peng and Kimmel, 2005), NEMO (Guillaume and Rougemont, 2006) and QuantiNemo (Neuenschwander et al., 2008)), yet incorporate only rudimentary spatial components or none at all.
+Many programs can model systems of considerable genomic complexity (e.g. simuPOP (Peng and Kimmel, 2005), NEMO (Guillaume and Rougemont, 2006) and QuantiNemo (Neuenschwander et al., 2008), yet incorporate only rudimentary spatial components or none at all.
 Other programs are designed specifically for landscape-genetic simulations (e.g. CDPOP (Landguth and Cushman, 2010), CDMetaPOP (Landguth et al., 2017), SimAdapt (Rebaudo et al., 2013)), but are limited in their genomic complexity.
-For instance, many programs are incapable of modeling simultaneous selection on numerous multigenic traits.
+For instance, many programs are incapable of modeling simultaneous selection on multigenic traits.
 To our knowledge, SLiM (Haller and Messer, 2017, 2019; Messer, 2013) is the only package currently capable of simulating scenarios that are both as genomically and as geospatially complex as those for which Geonomics is designed (National Cancer Institute, 2019).
 (Indeed, the generalizability and complexity of which SLiM is capable far exceeds that of Geonomics.)